christianfriedl/Mapitor/README.md

 ### Architecture:

+* Our basic model types are:
+    * text nodes
+    * arrows
+    * areas
 * Nodes are bound to widgets.
 * Layouts are done via layouters.
 * Widgets are painted by painters.
 * Widgets, layouters and painters are chosen by factories.
 * All UI commands are run through a Command object so as to provide undo functionality
+* The map is the main arbitrator between the UI, the main area and the layout/painting functionality.
+(It might probably be renamed to controller at some point.)